risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.6/sql/syntax/sql-pattern-temporal-filters.md

 (a < 1) OR (t > NOW() - INTERVAL '1 hour' AND t < NOW() - INTERVAL '1')
 ```

-Also, there is only one `OR` expression with temporal filter among the `AND` items of the  `WHERE` clause.
+Also, in the `WHERE` clause, each expression connected by the `AND` operator should have only one `OR` expression with a temporal filter.

 ```sql
 -- Invalid